Healthy eating for teenagers

 Vitamin D is needed to help absorb calcium and therefore plays an important part in strengthening bone.

 Try to choose lower fat varieties such as semi-skimmed or skimmed milk, cottage cheese, Edam cheese and half fat cheddars.
-When buying dairy alternatives go for unsweetened, calcium-fortified varieties.
+When buying dairy alternatives, such as almond or soya, go for unsweetened, calcium-fortified varieties.

 What to avoid

-Avoid eating shark, swordfish and marlin because these contain relatively high levels of mercury which, until the age of 16, might affect a young person's developing nervous system.
+Avoid eating shark, swordfish and marlin because these contain high levels of mercury compared to other fish which, until the age of 16, might affect a young person's developing nervous system.

 Foods high in fat, particularly saturated fat, sugar or salt, should only be eaten in small amounts or not very often.